tamu-edu-students/engr-102-lab-1/README.md

 ## Freqently Asked Questions
 1. **Do I have to use the header in all of my ~.py files?** YES!
 This is to identify your files if we need to download them.

 2. **Where do I submit my files?** Please submit your files to Gradescope.
 DO NOT submit files to Canvas; no one will see them and therefore will not be graded.
-If you're having trouble figuring out how to use Gradeswcope, please ask your instructor or a PT during class for help.
+If you're having trouble figuring out how to use Gradescope, please ask your instructor or a PT during class for help.

 3. **Can I submit my labs more than once?** YES!
 In fact, [I highly encourage you to submit your files many times](https://www.youtube.com/watch?v=GQtcWPjgwGc).
 Each time you submit, check the test cases to see what you missed, fix your code, and submit again.
 There is no penalty for multiple submissions.
 I have had several students in the past submit ~100 times for one assignment!